 Red blood cells carry oxygen throughout the body

 About myelodysplastic syndromes

 In MDS, stem cells do not mature as expected.
-This causes an increase in the number of immature cells, called blasts, and abnormally developed cells, called dysplastic cells.
-Also, the number of healthy mature cells in the blood decreases, causing the bone marrow to not work well or to stop working.
-This means that there are fewer healthy red blood cells, white blood cells, and platelets.
+This means there are too many immature cells, called blasts, and abnormally developed cells, called dysplastic cells.
+There are also too few healthy mature cells, causing the bone marrow to not work well or to stop working.
+This means there are less healthy red blood cells, white blood cells, and/or platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis).